dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Keyframes for other properties

 Godot doesn't restrict to just editing transform properties.
-Basically every property can be used as a track and can set keyframes.
+Basically every property can be used as a track where you can set keyframes.

 If you select your sprite while the animation tab is visible, you get a small keyframe button for all properties of the sprite.
-Click on one button and Godot will automatically add a track and keyframe to the current animation.
+Click on this button and Godot will automatically add a track and keyframe to the current animation.

 ## Keyframe editing